Bidding Games and Efficient Allocations: Discussion and Related Work

 ``Standard'' sequential auctions (with quasi-linear utilities rather than budgets) have been studied by several researchers~\cite{gale2001sequential,rodriguez2009sequential,leme2012sequential}.
 These papers focused on particular classes of value functions (unit-demand, submodular, etc.) and generally demonstrated that while pure equilibria exist, they may be substantially inefficient for some of these classes.
 Inefficient outcomes occur even in 2-buyer, complete information auctions~\cite{bae2007efficiency}.

-\paragraph{Sequential Colonel Blotto} In another recent paper, Powell~\shortcite{powell2009sequential} models a particular sequential game between an attacker and a defender (a sequential Colonel Blotto game).
+\paragraph{All-pay rules and Colonel Blotto} Powell~\shortcite{powell2009sequential} models a particular sequential game between an attacker and a defender (a sequential Colonel Blotto game).
 This game is essentially a specific general-sum bidding game over a degenerated tree (a path), where the utility in every match---the success probability---is determined by the invested resources of each party.
 Our model does not cover this particular game due to several differences.
-First, in our model the utility is only determined in the leaves rather than accumulated over the entire path;\footnote{This would be a minor difference if the number of outcomes was finite.} More importantly, the utility in every match depends exactly on the ``bids'' (investments) of both parties, and both parties discard their bids (an ```all-pay'' auction).
+First, in our model the utility is only determined in the leaves rather than accumulated over the entire path;\footnote{This would be a minor difference if the number of outcomes was finite.} More importantly, the utility in every match depends exactly on the ``bids'' (investments) of both parties, and both parties discard their bids (an ``all-pay'' auction).

+Another all-pay variation of bidding games was studied in \cite{menz2015discrete}, who developed a fast algorithm for computing the optimal strategy.
+Note that the optimal strategy under all-pay rules must be mixed, i.e. use probabilistic bids.

 \paragraph{Sequential auctions with budgets} Lastly and closest to our work, Huang et al.~\shortcite{huang2012sequential} study particular bidding game, in which two agents use an initial budget to bid over identical items that are sold sequentially.
-This is essentially a sequential scrip auction, yet their model is not strictly a special case of ours, as they add some additional refinements.\footnote{In \cite{huang2012sequential} players pay to the bank rather to one another (the Poorman variation), and also try to minimize spent budget as a secondary goal.} While we believe that the models are very close, the focus on a particular value function (which makes the game an almost-zero-sum game) allows Huang et al. to provide an accurate characterization of the allocations under PSPE as a function of the budgets.
-Our results are qualitative in nature, but apply to sequential auctions with arbitrary utility functions.
+This is essentially a sequential scrip auction mechanism, yet their model is not strictly a special case of ours, as they add some additional refinements.\footnote{In \cite{huang2012sequential} players pay to the bank rather to one another (the Poorman variation), and also try to minimize spent budget as a secondary goal.} While we believe that the models are very close, the focus on a particular value function (which makes the game an almost-zero-sum game) allows Huang et al. to provide an accurate characterization of the allocations under PSPE as a function of the budgets.
+Our results are qualitative in nature, but apply to arbitrary utility functions.